Best sustainable jewelry brands: eco-conscious pieces to shop now

 Pandora may need no introduction (the Danish brand is a global phenomenon) but what we do need to highlight is the brand's conscious effort to give back to the environment.
 Pandora prides itself in its sustainability, using eco-factories and recycled materials to create its products.

-For the products that include the real deal, they only buy from certified, reputable suppliers, as they're part of the RJC, Responsible Jewellery Council.
+For the products that are the real deal, they only buy from certified, reputable suppliers, as they're part of the RJC, Responsible Jewellery Council.

 Specifications